🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 Gone are the days where customer feedback forms were received then neatly filed away for no-one to see again.
 In the age of social media and online, public reviews, customer feedback is visible for all to see.
 This forces the hand of brand's to offer better and better customer service, and to be seen to be doing so publicly.

-Customer service will be a core part of the customer satisfaction survey.
 The survey should explicitly ask customers what their experience was of the company during the process, what the follow up service was like and how it could be improved.
 As always, the answers to these questions should then be acted on.
 This data will be best used when broken down into smaller sections.
 The process of user segmentation allows you to get granular and understand why certain groups of customers feel the way they do.
 You may discover that onboarding is great but aftercare requires work, or you may discover that customers find it difficult to get in touch with certain departments during their subscription.

 How to Measure Customer Satisfaction